 In her spare time Nikki loves spending time with her two nieces and nephew, working out with a variety of fitness programs, getting involved in races, and exploring all things Harry Potter.

-Joey, Veterinary Technician
+Michele, Veterinary Technician

 Lindsey, Veterinary Technician